tarwn/lessthandot-hugo/blogs/content/posts/2009-09-28-review-of-sql-server-2008-administration.md

 Sample chapter 10 [Backup and recovery][3]

-There is some more info about the book on the publisher&#8217;s website: http://www.manning.com/colledge/
+There is some more info about the book on the publisher's website: http://www.manning.com/colledge/

 You can also checkout the book on Amazon for more reviews: [SQL Server 2008 Administration in Action][1]